 Flights (Euro Traveller) with British Airways (Airbus 319); travel by private coach; hotel accommodation as described below; breakfasts; 2 lunches and 6 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Hotel Las Casas de La Judería, Seville: a 4-star hotel in the Barrio Sta Cruz created from several contiguous buildings connected by open-air patios.
-Parador de Cádiz: a 4-star modern Parador with comfortable rooms and sea views.
+Hotel Senator, Cádiz: 4-star hotel in a converted palace in a narrow street in the historic centre.
 Parador de Ronda: a 4-star Parador in the former town hall, overlooking the Tagus gorge.
 Single rooms throughout are doubles for sole use.
 The Parador hotels insist on half-board, so three dinners and one lunch will be in the hotel restaurants in Cádiz and Ronda.

-This is a long tour with a lot of walking and standing so fitness is essential.
+A good level of fitness is essential.
+This is a long tour and you will be on your feet for lengthy stretches of time.
 To participate in the walk in Grazalema you must be used to country walking with plenty of uphill and downhill content and own a well-worn pair of walking shoes.
+The walk is graded ‘challenging’.
 Average distance by coach per day: 40 miles.

 Between 10 and 22 participants.